Carry On Jatta: Awards

 Carry On Jatta won eight awards at the 3rd PTC Punjabi Film Awards in 2013.

 Sequel

 Carry on Jatta 2 a sequel with Gippy Grewal and Sonam Bajwa in lead roles and Gurpreet Ghuggi, Binnu Dhillon, Jaswinder Bhalla, B.N.
 Sharma, Karamjit Anmol, Upasana Singh and Jyotii Sethi in supporting roles was released on 1 June 2018.

+The third installment of the franchise, Carry On Jatta 3 was released on 29 June 2023.
+The film features Gippy Grewal and Sonam Bajwa in lead roles, along with returning supporting actors from the previous films.

+Upcoming Sequel and fourth installment of the franchise, Carry On Jatta 4, is scheduled to be released on 26 June 2026.